 Someone wrote to the cyclist Lance Armstrong during his battle with cancer saying, “You don’t know it yet, but we’re the lucky ones”.
 How true it is!

-There are many stories of ‘courage’ when it comes to serious, life threatening illness!
+There are many stories of ‘courage’ when it comes to a serious, life threatening illness!
 As an alternative therapist and ‘channel’, I am in awe of the dedication and commitment of those in the medical profession.
 Even more so, the journey I have witnessed throughout the years of the endurance people have in relation to their health, the impact on family, friends and the boarder community.
 “Shannon’s Story” is an inspiring deep “soul travelling” experience and it has been an honour to assist her, encouraging her to share all in “putting it out” as she moved to another level of healing through her writings.

 Affectionately known as Shan to her family and close friends, Shannon lived with her parents and two younger brothers in the beautiful area of Byron Bay until the year 2000.
 A popular destination for backpackers, Byron Bay is situated on the most eastern and central point of the Australian coastline in the northern part of the state of NSW.
 Once Shan had completed her high school years in 1999, she enjoyed life that saw a new millennium arrive for all, filled with dreams and new possibilities.